disposab1e/okd-lab/README.md

 ## License

 OKD-LAB is released under the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) license.
 See the [LICENSE](https://github.com/disposab1e/okd-lab/blob/master/LICENSE) file for details.
+Some components may be licensed differently - consult individual repositories for more.